In switch, cable operators want to go "a la carte"

 Comcast Corp and Time Warner Cable, the two largest operators have lost 1.2 million video customers in the 12 months to June 30.

-An "a la carte" menu of programing would give consumers who are not sports fans the freedom to drop high cost sports channels such as Walt Disney Co's ESPN and ESPN 2 from basic packages.
-At around $4 a subscriber, ESPN is the most expensive channel in the cable business, according to SNL Kagan.
+An "a la carte" menu of programming would give consumers who are not sports fans the freedom to drop high cost sports channels such as Walt Disney Co's (DIS.N) ESPN and ESPN 2 from basic packages.
+At around $4 a subscriber, ESPN is the most expensive channel in the U.S. cable business, according to SNL Kagan.

 "We feel that some of those expensive channels should be offered a la carte so only those people who want to watch them actually pay for them," said Jerry Kent, chief executive of Suddenlink, which has 1.3 million cable customers.